God Promises to Give Abraham a Son

 No One Can Hinder the Work That God Resolves to Do

 So, you’ve all just heard the story of Abraham.
 He was chosen by God after the flood destroyed the world, his name was Abraham, and when he was a hundred years old, and his wife Sarah ninety, God’s promise came to him.
 What promise did God make to him?
 God promised that which is referred to in the Scriptures: “And I will bless her, and give you a son also of her.”
 What was the background to God’s promise to give him a son?
 The Scriptures provide the following account: “Then Abraham fell on his face, and laughed, and said in his heart, Shall a child be born to him that is an hundred years old? and shall Sarah, that is ninety years old, bear?”
 In other words, this aged couple was too old to bear children.
 And what did Abraham do after God made His promise to him?
 He fell on his face laughing, and said to himself, “Shall a child be born to him that is an hundred years old?”
 Abraham believed that it was impossible—which meant that he believed God’s promise to him was nothing more than a joke.
 From man’s perspective, this was unachievable by man, and likewise unachievable by and an impossibility for God.
 Perhaps, to Abraham, it was laughable: God created man, yet it turns out that He doesn’t know that someone so old is incapable of bearing children; He thinks He can allow me to bear a child, He says that He will give me a son—surely that’s impossible!
 And so, Abraham fell on his face and laughed, thinking to himself: Impossible—God is joking with me, this can’t be true!
 He did not take God’s words seriously.
 So, in God’s eyes, what kind of a man was Abraham?
 (Righteous.)
 Where was it stated that he was a righteous man?
 You think that all those whom God calls upon are righteous, and perfect, and people who walk with God.
 You abide by doctrine!
 You must see clearly that when God defines someone, He does not do so arbitrarily.
 Here, God did not say that Abraham was righteous.
 In His heart, God has standards for measuring every person.
 Though God did not say what kind of person Abraham was, in terms of his conduct, what kind of faith did Abraham have in God?
 Was it a little abstract?
 Or was he of great faith?
 No, he wasn’t!
 His laughter and thoughts showed who he was, so your belief that he was righteous is but a figment of your imagination, it is the blind application of doctrine, it is an irresponsible appraisal.
 Did God see Abraham’s laughter and his little expressions, did He know of them?
 God knew.
 But would God alter what He had resolved to do?
 No!
 When God planned and resolved that He would choose this man, the matter had already been accomplished.
 Neither man’s thoughts nor his conduct would in the slightest bit influence or interfere with God; God would not arbitrarily change His plan, nor would He change or upset His plan because of man’s conduct, which might even be foolish.
 What, then, is written in Genesis 17:21-22?
 “But my covenant will I establish with Isaac, which Sarah shall bear to you at this set time in the next year.
 And he left off talking with him, and God went up from Abraham.”
 God paid not the slightest attention to what Abraham thought or said.
 And what was the reason for His disregard?
 It was because, at that time, God did not ask that man be of great faith, or that he be capable of great knowledge of God, or, moreover, that he be able to understand what was done and said by God.
 Thus, He did not ask that man fully understand what He resolved to do, or the people He was determined to choose, or the principles of His actions, for man’s stature was simply inadequate.
 At that time, God regarded whatever Abraham did and however he conducted himself as normal.
 He did not condemn, or reprimand, but merely said: “Sarah shall bear Isaac to you at this set time in the next year.”
 To God, after He proclaimed these words, this matter came true step by step; in the eyes of God, that which was to be accomplished by His plan had already been achieved.
 And after completing the arrangements for this, God departed.
 What man does or thinks, what man understands, the plans of man—none of this bears any relation to God.
 Everything proceeds according to God’s plan, in keeping with the times and stages set by God.
 Such is the principle of God’s work.
 God does not interfere in whatever man thinks or knows, yet neither does He forgo His plan, or abandon His work, because man does not believe or understand.
 The facts are thus accomplished according to the plan and thoughts of God.
-This is precisely what we see in: God caused Isaac to be born at the time He had set.
+This is precisely what we see in the Bible: God caused Isaac to be born at the time He had set.
 Do the facts prove that the behavior and conduct of man hindered the work of God?
 They did not hinder the work of God!
-Did man’s little faith in God, and his conceptions and imagination about God affect God’s work?
+Did man’s little, and his conceptions and imagination about God affect God’s work?
 No, they did not!
 Not in the least!
 God’s management plan is unaffected by any man, matter, or environment.
 All that He resolves to do will be completed and accomplished on time and according to His plan, and His work cannot be interfered with by any man.
 God pays no attention to some of man’s foolishness and ignorance, and even ignores some of man’s resistance and conceptions toward Him; instead, He does the work that He must do without scruple.
 This is God’s disposition, and is a reflection of His omnipotence.